 The interviewees of the Eurobarometer were asked whether and how often they have taken part in ten different cultural activities in the last twelve months.
 The following four activities correlate highly with one another: attendance at (1) ballet and opera, (2) concerts (3) theatres and (4) museums and galleries.
 A high correlation suggests the existence of a coherent lifestyle.
 Above, we had defined lifestyles as a bundle of leisure activities that form a uniform behavioural syndrome, directed by a specific taste orientation which is located inside the subject and therefore cannot be measured directly.
-From these four activities, we created an additive scale, which we refer to as "highbrow lifestyle" (Cronbach's $\alpha$ = .72).
-This new scale has a range of values from 0 to 12.
-Respondents who are assigned a value of 0 had no highbrow activity in the last year, while respondents who are assigned a value of 12 have participated in each of the four activities more than five times.
+From these four activities, we created an additive scale, which we refer to as "highbrow lifestyle" (Cronbach's $\alpha = .72$).
+This new scale has a range of values from o to 12.
+Respondents who are assigned a value of o had no highbrow activity in the last year, while respondents who are assigned a value of 12 have participated in each of the four activities more than five times.4 a) Institutionalised cultural capital: Institutionalised cultural capital covers education or educational certificates awarded to individuals by a society's educational institutions.
+The Eurobarometer contains variables which allow a comparison of respondents' educational levels in spite of the varying national education systems: Respondents were asked how old they were when they finished their training.
+The higher a respondent's age at the end of their education, and the more time spent in the educational system, the higher their level of education and thus the higher the institutionalised cultural capital.